Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Introduction

 \subsection{Relevant literature}

 The convergence rate results we give here rely on the existence of Lyapunov functions of $\P$ and $\P_\veps$ to control stochastic stability.
-The use of Lyapunov functions has been important at least since \cite{khasminskii1980stochastic}, and their application to convergence analysis of Markov chains is developed in great detail in the influential text of Meyn and Tweedie \cite{meyn1993markov}.
-In the MCMC literature, convergence is often studied by showing a form of Harris' classic theorem \cite{harris1956existence}, which states that a Markov chain is uniquely ergodic if there exists a set satisfying an analogue of Doeblin's condition -- perhaps holding only for the $n$-step kernel $\P^n$ for some $n < \infty$ -- that is visited infinitely often.
+The use of Lyapunov functions has been important at least since \cite{khasminskii1980stochastic}, and their application to convergence analysis of Markov chains is developed in great detail in the influential text of Meyn and Tweedie \cite{meyn1993markov}; see also the more recent text of Douc et al. \cite{douc2018markov}.
+In the Markov chain Monte Carlo (MCMC) literature, convergence is often studied by showing a form of Harris' classic theorem \cite{harris1956existence}, which states that a Markov chain is uniquely ergodic if there exists a set satisfying an analogue of Doeblin's condition, perhaps holding only for the $n$-step kernel $\P^n$ for some $n < +\infty$, that is visited infinitely often.
 One typically proves Harris' result by showing a minorization condition for $\P^n$ on sublevel sets of the Lyapunov function \cite{rosenthal1995minorization}; an elementary proof can be found in \cite{hairer2011yet}.
-Examples applications of such ``drift and minorization'' arguments to MH algorithms can be found in \cite{jarner2000geometric, mengersen1996rates,roberts1996geometric}.
+Example applications of such ``drift and minorization'' arguments to MH algorithms can be found in \cite{jarner2000geometric, mengersen1996rates,roberts1996geometric}.

 Proofs of Harris' theorem utilizing a Lyapunov condition typically guarantee exponential convergence toward the unique invariant measure in a total variation (TV) metric weighted by the Lyapunov function \cite{hairer2011yet}.
 When the state space is high or infinite dimensional, such TV metrics are a poor choice because probability measures on infinite-dimensional spaces have a tendency to become mutually singular after small perturbations \cite{bogachev-malliavin}.
 Due to this phenomenon it is typically not possible to couple two copies of a Markov chain such that they move to exactly the same point with positive probability, even over multiple steps.
-However, for measures on Banach spaces one can typically show a topological irreducibility condition, i.e., that the two copies draw together over time in an appropriate metric, at least inside of sublevel sets of a Lyapunov function.
+However, for measures on Banach spaces one can typically show a topological irreducibility condition, i.e., that the two copies draw together over time in an appropriate (semi)metric, at least when initialized inside of sublevel sets of a Lyapunov function.